visit-dav/visit/src/doc/Building/Common_Build_Scenarios.rst

 ``build_visit`` was run to generate the third party libraries.
 In this case the system MPI was used, so information about the system MPI had to be provided with environment variables and the ``--parallel`` flag had to be specified.
-A few of the optional third party libraries do not build on the system so all the desired optional third party libraries had to be explicitly listed.
+In this case, a few of the optional third party libraries do not build on the system so all the desired optional third party libraries had to be explicitly listed.
 Also, the system OpenGL implementation was outdated and ``--mesagl`` had to be included to provide an OpenGL implementation suitable for VisIt_.
 Lastly, the Uintah library was built to enable building the Uintah reader.

 .. code:: bash